Chinz/slate_apidocs/source/index.html.md

 - **Scalable**: leveraging the resource aggregation capability of FODIM, you can manage a wide range of different southbound devices(from stand-alone servers to rack mount and bladed environments to large scale server environments).

-- **Simplifies interaction of northbound clients with southbound systems**: the FODIM offers a protocol independent eventing mechanism using which northbound clients get notified of alarms from southbound equipment.
+- **Simplifies interaction of northbound clients with southbound systems**: the FODIM offers a protocol-independent eventing mechanism using which northbound clients get notified of alarms from southbound equipment.

 ##  FODIM logical architecture